 I knew this would be difficult.
 The blades had been with a part of her for too long.
 I was not sure what to expect as I began removing them.
 As I pulled the first blade from her back, I could see a word etched into the cold hard steel, “Cousin.”
 The next read, “Best Friend.”
 Then “Family, Boyfriend, Teacher, Leader, Community, Mother, Father, Church, and so on.”
 Each blade originated from someone who made her believe that the pain they cause was somehow her fault.
 As I removed each blade, I cried as I too remembered the pain, the confusion, and self-hate.
 Some blades reminded me of how I once believed the world would be better off if I were dead.
 These were the hardest to remove.
 They were deeply embedded and filled with vile loathing.
 I washed each wound and sewed them up, closing the gap between the blame placed on us by others and healing.
 Finally, I spread each wound with soothing salve.

 She threw her arms around me, we cried together in joy and relief.
 At that moment, we once again became one.
 She is me, and I am her.
 I did what I came here to do.
 I reclaimed my inner-child.
 I reclaimed my innocence.

-This experience came to me after a deep meditation and a series of inner spirit work.
-It offers us a reminder that our work as Witches and Pagans is not always glitter coated and dealt with through blowing smoke around.
+This experience came to me after deep meditation and a series of inner Shadow Work.
+It offers us a reminder that our work as Witches and Pagans is not always glitter-coated and dealt with through blowing smoke around.

 This account reminds us that it is our responsibility to heal the wounds inflicted on us by others.
 The inner child is valuable to our forward momentum and understanding.
-Take care of your inner child and help him or her heal.
+Take care of your inner child and help him or her heal from the damage inflicted.